fb-pixel

 Is it better to have a will or a trust in Canada?

-Both wills and trusts are valuable tools in Canada.
+Both wills and trusts are valuable components of an estate plan in Canada.
 A will outlines asset distribution upon a Settlor’s death, while trusts manage and distribute assets according to specific terms.
 In many cases, having both will be beneficial.

 Are there any disadvantages to trusts?